 What can I expect from the procedure?

 When you visit our 63044 dentist office for a dental bridge, we will begin by conducting an examination and taking x-rays.
 We need to do so in order to determine whether your remaining teeth are strong enough to support a bridge.
 We also need to make sure you do not have any decay or infections.
-If you do, Steve Bozoian D.M.D. will treat the problem before your bridge is placed.
+If you do, Stephen Bozoian D.M.D. will treat the problem before your bridge is placed.
 Afterward, your abutment teeth will need to be prepared for the placing of dental crowns.
 This is done by removing a small portion of the enamel from around them.
 Next, we will take measurements, make an impression, and use a shade card to determine what shade your new teeth should be created in.
 This information will all be sent to the dental lab so your new crowns and bridge can be created.
-In the meantime, Steve Bozoian D.M.D. will place a temporary bridge in your mouth.
+In the meantime, Stephen Bozoian D.M.D. will place a temporary bridge in your mouth.
 This will not look as good or be as secure as the final product, but it will preserve your appearance while you wait.

 Once your new bridge is ready, you will need to come back to our Bridgeton, MO dentist office for the temporary one to be removed and the new one bonded in place.
 We may need to make some minor adjustments during the fitting process and will do what is necessary to ensure that it fits correctly, is comfortable, and looks natural.
 Taking the time to do so will help you to enjoy your new teeth now and in the future.